ghostm/lift-omniauth/README.markdown

 For Facebook provider you can set permissions.
 For example:

     omniauth.facebookpermissions=email,read_stream

+Redirect the user to the auth URL in your application:

+    S.redirectTo("/auth/facebook/signin")

+You can optionally specify where the user should return to after successful authentication:

+    S.redirectTo("/auth/facebook/signin?returnTo=%2Ftimeline%3FshowComments%3Dtrue")

 After a user has logged into an auth provider you can access data through the session var Omniauth.currentAuth

     Omniauth.currentAuth match {